-When the Chevy Silverado pick-up truck in front of him swerved suddenly to the left, JT Markunas put his foot on the brake of his police car, slowing down.
-The pick-up stopped on the shoulder on the left side of the road just as JT saw what it was that had made the driver swerve.
-It was a woman in a house dress slowly crossing the road, looking steadily ahead but not for approaching traffic.
+When the Chevy Silverado pick-up in front of him swerved suddenly to the left, JT Markunas pushed on the brake pedal of his police car, slowing down.
+The pick-up stopped on the shoulder on the left side of Route 6 just as JT saw what it was that had made the driver swerve.
+It was a woman in a house dress crossing the road, looking steadily ahead but not for approaching traffic.
+She looked unsteady.
 He pulled off and turned on his flashers.

-The pick-up driver was leading the woman by the elbow off the road.
+The pick-up driver was leading the woman by the elbow away from the road.

 “She almost walked right into my truck,” he said.

 “No, I don’t know,” he said.
 “I’m making a delivery to French River, coming up from Stratford.
 I thought I would go along the coast.
 Christ, I almost hit a dog down by Oyster Bed Bridge and now this.
 Next time I’m taking the highway.”

 JT put the woman in the front seat of his car and called in that he was going to try to find out where she lived and get her back to her home.